H4NM/WhoYouCalling/README.md

 *if there are multiple interfaces with the provided partial IP it will select the first one it encounters.*

 ## Analyze the results
-To analyze and visualize the results, this project includes **CallMapper**, a Python and JavaScript solution that reads the JSON output from WhoYouCalling and hosts a network graph of all processes and their related network activity. **CallMapper** allows for filtering and searching through nodes and performing API lookups of checksums, IPs and domains.
+To analyze the results, this project includes **CallMapper**, a Python and JavaScript solution that reads the JSON output from WhoYouCalling and hosts a network graph of all processes and their related network activity. **CallMapper** allows for visualization, filtering and searching through Processes, IPs and domains as well as performing API lookups of related values.

 **Simple usage**:
 ```